I’m delighted to share my experience solo hiking the Kumano Kodo pilgrimage trail in this Kumano Kodo blog!

 This is what keeps my website ticking over – thank you!

-This blog post contains information about what turned out to be my favourite 4 days from solo travelling in Japan.
+This blog post contains information about what turned out to be my favourite 4 days of solo travelling in Japan.
 It really is an incredible country to hike in, and I’m keen to share my tips with you.

 WHY HIKE THE KUMANO KODO PILGRIMAGE TRAIL?